Fine-Grained Access Control Marbles Sample

 |

-To create a new ACL, the user invoking the method needs to have CREATE access to the bootstrap resource named ".
-ACLs" .
+To create an ACL, the user calling the method must have CREATE access to the bootstrap resource named ".
+ACLs".
 Duplicate named ACLs are not allowed

 |